There are 2 classes of workers in Ghana; Article 71 officeholders and the rest – Labour expert

 The two classes, he mentioned, are the ordinary worker and the article 71 officeholders.

-“While this class of workers enjoys all the largesse, the ordinary worker has to grapple with the current economic crisis, especially the skyrocketing fuel price,” he bemoaned.
+“While this class of workers enjoy all the largesse, the ordinary worker has to grapple with the current economic crisis, especially the skyrocketing fuel price,” he bemoaned.

 He was speaking on the Ghana Yensom morning show hosted by Kwame Obeng Sarkodie on Accra 100.5 on Friday, June 17, 2022.